MLC Investments Limited - Proxy Voting Principles

 (b) ensure that the interests of investors are represented in accordance with applicable requirements of the Corporations Act; and

 (c) recognise the strong link between good corporate governance and investment value.

 The PVC must always act in the best interests of investors.
-This includes giving priority to the interests of investors over the interests of NAB in the event that there is a conflict of interest.
+This includes giving priority to the interests of investors over the interests of shareholders in the event that there is a conflict of interest.
 Should voting give rise to a potential conflict of interest, the ToR of the PVC and any applicable Insignia Financial Group Conflicts of Interest Policy, will apply.

 Consideration of contentious matters

 The proxy voting approach places an emphasis on contentious shareholder resolutions.
-In considering contentious proxy voting items, the Principle Investment Advisor will seek advice from a range of sources including:
+In considering contentious proxy voting items, advice may be sought from a range of sources including (but not limited to):

 - independent advisors